Eschatologue/CM_wiki/docs/class/paladin/index.md

 If a Channel Divinity effect requires a saving throw, the DC equals the Spell Save DC from this class's Spellcasting feature.

-***Divine Sense.*** As a :rsc-b: Bonus Action, you can open your awareness to detect Celestials, Fiends, and Undead.
+***Divine Sense.*** As a **:rsc-b: Bonus Action**{ .rsc }, you can open your awareness to detect Celestials, Fiends, and Undead.
 For the next 10 minutes or until you have the Incapacitated condition, you know the location of any creature of those types within 60 feet of yourself, and you know its creature type.
 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the [:spell-lv5: Hallow] spell.

 ### Level 3: Paladin Subclass